 - Barbeque Nation, Sushant Lok-I: A perfect place to go during Dilli ki Sardi.
 Sit next to the in-table barbecue, eat right out of it.
 There are a wide variety of appetizers or pre-meal snacks.
 This is the USP of this restaurant followed by a simple buffet meal.
 Enjoy this place during the winter months when you can eat a lot and can enjoy the warmth of the barbecue.

 - Toninos, M G Road: For the authentic Italian food around Gurgaon.
 The variety is almost endless, if you are able to taste even half the delicacies, you should feel great.
-Live music adds zing to the otherwise serene ambience.
-You can also pick up various food items from the shop outside specially the breads.
+Live music adds zing to the otherwise serene ambiance.
+You can also pick up various food items from the shop outside especially the bread.

 Disclaimer: My experience is limited to the vegetarian food.